Kikismine/industrialism/README.md

 22.06.24

-- Ye, another complete rewrite, this time, I chose OpenGL, I hope it won't happen again
+- Ye, another complete rewrite, this time, I chose OpenGL, I hope it won't happen again (foreshadowing)
 - **earlier** *(than this date)*:
   - similar structure like in the Vulkan project
   - `Window` class for creating and handling the main window